nuls-io/devsite/docs/Guide/g_create_node.md

  nuls@antares:~>
  ```
-Then, untar, cd to newly created dirtectory, and start your wallet.:
+Then, untar; cd to newly created directory; and start your wallet/node.
+Note the commands start and stop, start and stop your wallet/node (the base for your node service).

 ```
 nuls@antares:~> tar -xzvf NULS_Wallet_linux64_v2.1.0_beta.tar.gz